-As manager, we retain third parties to provide certain services and we are required to bear certain expenses to third parties solely for the benefit of the Funds.
+As manager of the Funds, we are responsible for the Funds' day-to-day operations under the terms of the Declaration of Trust as described below.
+As manager, we retain third parties to provide certain services to the Funds.
 We bear the cost of these services in exchange for a fixed annual administration fee that is paid by each Fund.
+Please see the section "Fees and Expenses" for more details.